Inosine-5′-monophosphate dehydrogenase: Clinical significance

 Guanine nucleotide synthesis is essential for maintaining normal cell function and growth, and is also important for the maintenance of cell proliferation and immune responses.
 IMPDH expression is found to be upregulated in some tumor tissues and cell lines.
 B and T lymphocytes display a dependence on IMPDH for normal activation and function, and demonstrate upregulated IMPDH expression.
 Therefore, IMPDH has been addressed as a drug target for immunosuppressive and cancer chemotherapy.

 Mycophenolate is an immunosuppressant that is used to prevent transplant rejection and acts through inhibition of IMPDH.
 Mycophenolate mofetil has been shown to inhibit completely both vaccinia and monkeypox viruses.

 Mutations in the Bateman domain of IMPDH1 are associated with the RP10 form of autosomal dominant retinitis pigmentosa and dominant Leber's congenital amaurosis.

 Research

 IMPDH inhibitors have been shown to prevent SARS-CoV-2 replication in cells and are being tested in clinical trials for COVID-19.

+Recently, several IMPDH inhibitors, including AVN-944, have been identified as promising compounds against Trypanosoma cruzi, the etiological agent of Chagas disease.